best-things-to-do-in-byron-bay

 With pristine beaches to choose from, personally my favourite beach in Byron Bay is Wategos Beach.
 There’s something quite magical about it and if you time it right, you’ll be able to walk over to Little Wategos Beach on the right hand side which is almost completely secluded.
 Continue on to the right and you’ll find some awesome rock pools to swim in.

 On the opposite end of the main beach is Belongil Beach which is dog friendly and feels a bit more open.
-The Pass is a popular surfing spot with the famous Fisherman’s Lookout to see the beach from a higher perspective.
+The Pass is a popular surfing spot with the famous Fisherman’s Lookout to see the beach from a higher perspective as well as a visit to the Pass Cafe.
 Don’t forget Clarkes Beach and Tallow Beach which is a gorgeous long 4 mile beach to get away from it all in Arakwal National Park, stretching from Cosy Corner to Broken Head.

 Byron-Bay-Markets